Monitoring Executions

 To terminate an execution:

-1. Find the execution in the list, and move your mouse over the row displaying information on the execution.
-A red Terminate button will appear at the right end of the row.
+• Select the execution by clicking on the row.
+A red Terminate button will appear at the end of the header.
+Click the Terminate button; or

-2. Click the Terminate button.
-A modal window will open, asking you to confirm that you want to terminate the execution.
+2. A modal window will open, asking you to confirm that you want to terminate the execution.
 Click Terminate to confirm.

-3. The execution's status will show as "Terminating" as it is being terminated.
-Then its status will change to "Terminated."
+3. The execution's state will show as "Terminating" as it is being terminated.
+Then its state will change to "Terminated."

 Getting Detailed Information on an Execution via the UI